ThriveOnz360

 ⚠️ What If Client Wants to Use Their Own Contract?

-If client insists on their contract, request amendments to these clauses.
+If client insists on their contract, request amendments to these three clauses.
 Most clients accept reasonable edits.
-If they refuse all three, that is a signal about how they’ll behave as a client.
+If they refuse all three, that is a signal about how they’ll behave as a client throughout the engagement.

 Frequently Asked Questions

 Yes — even for £500 projects.
 Written agreement protects payment, scope, and IP on every engagement.
-For ongoing clients where trust is established, use a Master Services Agreement (MSA) once — then a shorter Statement of Work (SOW) per project.
-The MSA contains the IR35 clauses and T&Cs; the SOW covers scope, fees, and timeline for each engagement.
+For ongoing clients, use a Master Services Agreement (MSA) once — then a shorter Statement of Work (SOW) per project.
+The MSA contains the IR35 clauses and T&Cs; the SOW covers scope, fees, and timeline.
+Available as a Growth member gated resource at ThriveOnz360 →

 Yes, mostly — 90% stays the same (IR35 clauses, T&Cs, IP, limitation of liability).
 Customise for each engagement: Services description, fees, timeline, deliverables, and payment structure.
 The PandaDoc template makes this a 15-minute job per client rather than drafting from scratch each time.

 Yes — Electronic Communications Act 2000 recognises e-signatures as legally binding.
-PandaDoc provides an audit trail (who signed, when, IP address, device) that is fully admissible as evidence.
-See Neocleous v Rees [2019] EWHC 2462 (Ch) — High Court accepted DocuSign e-signature in identical circumstances.
-Full legal analysis: E-Signature Legal Validity UK 2026 →
+PandaDoc provides an audit trail (who signed, when, IP address, device) fully admissible as evidence.
+See Neocleous v Rees [2019] EWHC 2462 (Ch) — High Court accepted e-signature in identical circumstances.
+Full legal analysis: PandaDoc vs DocuSign UK 2026 →

 If your taxable turnover exceeds £90,000 in any rolling 12-month period (2026 threshold), VAT registration is mandatory.
 Below £90,000, registration is optional.
-If you invoice international clients (outside UK), output VAT rules differ by client location.
 For VAT management integrated with your contracts and invoicing: Xero handles VAT calculations and MTD VAT submissions automatically.
 See: Making Tax Digital for Small Business 2026 →

-Xero is the most accountant-preferred platform for UK Ltd company contractors — handles dividend vs. salary optimisation, MTD for Income Tax (mandatory from April 2026 if earnings over £50,000), VAT submissions, and bank reconciliation.
+Xero is the most accountant-preferred platform for UK Ltd company contractors — handles dividend vs. salary optimisation, MTD for Income Tax, VAT submissions, and bank reconciliation.
 Pairs with PandaDoc for a complete contract-to-payment workflow: proposal → e-signed contract → invoice in Xero → payment tracking → MTD-compliant records.

 Final Verdict: IR35-Compliant Freelance Contracts in 2026